BEVITAL AS

 Carnitine, acylcarnitines and related metabolites

-Carnitine is mainly obtained through the diet, can be consumed as supplement, but about 30 per cent is supplied by de novo synthesis from trimethyllysine (TML), which takes place in liver and kidney.
-The final step in the synthesis is catalyzed by the α-ketoglutarate-dependent enzyme, gamma-butyrobetaine dioxygenase (BBOX) that converts gamma-butyrylbetaine into carnitine.
+In humans, 75% of the LC requirement is obtained from dietary sources (eventually including supplementation), while the remaining 25% is supplied by de novo synthesis from trimethyllysine [1], which takes place in the liver and kidneys.
+The final step in the synthesis is catalyzed by the α-ketoglutarate-dependent enzyme, gamma-butyrobetaine dioxygenase (BBOX) that converts gamma-butyrobetaine into LC.

 Indication(s)